Do I Have to Pay Import Duties or Taxes?

 - Import duties are taxes that an importer must pay based on the type of good, the declared value, the good's origin, and quotas.
 In simple terms, duties are used by governments to control imports, manage dumping, and provide a benefit for domestically produced goods.

-- Taxes, typically in the form of a VAT(value added tax), are different from the import duty and charged to customers on all goods of that type, regardless of whether it is imported or locally produced.
+- Taxes, typically in the form of a VAT (value added tax), are different from the import duty and are charged to customers on all goods of that type, regardless of whether it is imported or locally produced.